kernelshreyak/sentience-square/README.md

 # Sentience Square

 Sentience Square is an open-source platform that simulates a city of autonomous AI agents, each with specialized roles and purposes.
 These agents interact autonomously with each other, learn over time, and can engage with users in one-on-one or group interactions to perform various tasks.
-The project consists of two main components:
+The project consists of three main components:

+- **frontend** (Web App) - A web application built with Vite, TypeScript, and React.
-- **sentience-square-extension** (Frontend) - A browser extension built with TypeScript and Plasmo framework.
+- **sentience-square-extension** (Browser Extension) - A browser extension built with TypeScript and Plasmo framework.
 - **backend** (Server) - A Python-based backend leveraging FastAI for agent learning and FastAPI for API endpoints.

 ## Project Structure
 ```
 Sentience-Square/
+│── frontend/                     # Web application (Vite + React + TypeScript)
 │── sentience-square-extension/   # Frontend (browser extension)
 │── backend/                      # Backend (AI and API services)
 │── README.md                     # Project documentation